 We have had a governance committee since before our public offering in 1998, and we recently renamed it the nominating and corporate governance committee.
-The current members of our nominating and corporate governance committee are Messrs.
-Anderson and Maheu and Dr. Moriarty.
-Our nominating and corporate governance committee is responsibilities include providing recommendations to our board of directors regarding nominees for director, membership on the committees of our board, and succession plans for our chief executive officer.
+The current members of our nominating and corporate governance committee are Dr. Moriarty and Messrs.
+Anderson and Maheu.
+Our nominating and corporate governance committee of directors regarding nominees for director, membership on the committees of our board, and succession plans for our chief executive officer.
 An additional function of the committee is to develop corporate governance practices to recommend to our board and to assist our board in complying with those practices.
-Our nominating and corporate governance committee met four times during fiscal 2003.
+Our nominating and corporate governance committee met three times during fiscal 2004.